csmirek/cael-hammers-whirl-wind/README.md

 ***This code base will be the only one with a commented algorithm/generateFile class

     Current inputs are:
     string input 1 = "yahoo"
     string input 2 = "xz62rP"
     integer input 1 = ***testing***
     integer input 2 = 0
     integer input 3 (length) = 15

-**10/22/2012
+###*Edit
+    10/22/2012
-**Current code now tests when only the length and first string input are known for 25 million combinations **Algorithm changes to complement the multiple unknown inputs for added security
+    Current code now tests when only the length and first string input are known for 25 million combinations Algorithm changes to complement the multiple unknown inputs for added security